Project Schedule Management

-Project time management is so much more than just personal time management.
-It includes learning how to plan the process flow of the project, calculate the critical path, processes for deriving good estimates, learning schedule optimization techniques, protecting your project from time wasting activities and interruptions, and you’ll find a long list of project management terminology related to the science of project time management.
+Project schedule/time management is so much more than just personal time management.
+It includes learning how to plan the process flow of the project, calculate the critical path, processes for deriving good estimates, learning schedule optimization techniques, protecting your project from time wasting activities and interruptions, and you’ll find a long list of project management terminology related to the science of project schedule management.

 Schedule Compression Techniques

 Crashing: Adding resources (more equipment, people, or vendors) to the project activities to get them done faster than originally estimated.

 These techniques keep the sequence in the network diagram but may alter the critical path.

 Total float/slack is how much a task can slip before it delays the project (i.e.: effects the critical path).

 Types of Reserves